 Chair of St. Peter

-The original wooden chair was believed to have belonged to St. Peter himself, and today it is displayed above the second major altar in the basilica, which is found in the apse of the basilica behind the main altar.
+The Chair of St. Peter (also called the Throne of Saint Peter) is a wooden throne which is one of the more important relics in the Basilica.
+The original chair was believed to have belonged to St. Peter himself, and it’s displayed above the second major altar in the apse behind the main altar.

 Vatican Grottoes

-Pope Saint John Paul II’s grave
+Pope Saint John Paul II’s Grave

 Statue of Saint Peter